imyanuarginting/Recyclass/Cloud Computing/README.md

 Feel free to modify the API according to your needs.
 Enjoy classifying images!

-# API Classification Result

-This API allows you to upload an image, classify it using a pre-trained model, and retrieve the classification result.

 ## License

 This project is licensed under the terms of the Team C23-PS296 - Capstone Project.